-Mothers with GDM are at a higher risk for preeclampsia and some will go on to develop full blown type 2 diabetes after birth (about 50%).
+Mothers with GDM are at a higher risk for preeclampsia and some will go on to develop full-blown type 2 diabetes after birth (estimates vary: between 15 and 70%).

 In the long-term, babies with excess insulin are at a higher risk for obesity and type 2 diabetes.

 Symptoms of Gestational Diabetes

 Most women with gestational diabetes exhibit no symptoms, which is part of why it’s so important to get screened, though some may experience increased thirst, increased urination, fatigue, nausea and vomiting, bladder infection, yeast infections, and blurred vision.

 Here, Drink This